omerdolas-me/ME456-Mini-Sumo-Robot/README.md

 ## Repository Structure

+The repository is divided into multiple **branches**, each containing specific files and progress related to the project:

 ### Competition
 Contains final robot design, Arduino/mBlock codes, and media files used during the **Mini Sumo Robot Competition**.
 Includes strategy implementations (attack, defense, and avoidance) using **Finite State Machine (FSM)** logic.